-Teaching children is very challenging and rewarding work.
-D'Youville College's master of science programs prepare you to create productive teaching environments that help children and adolescents excel.
+D'Youville College's master's degree programs prepare you to create productive teaching environments that help learners excel.

 Our faculty are readily available to our students.
 Tenured faculty hold doctoral degrees and have distinguished themselves through research, publications, conference presentations and teaching.